SAP-samples/ui5-typescript-tutorial/exercises/ex6/README.md

 |   ├── pages                 // user defined test pages folder
 |   |   └── MainPage.ts       // - OPA5 test page for the Main view
 |   ├── HelloJourney.ts       // the OPA5 test journey
-|   ├── opaTests.qunit.html   // the OPA5 testsuite html page
 |   └── opaTests.qunit.ts     // the OPA5 testsuite
 ├── unit
 |   ├── controller            // user defined QUnit tests folder
 |   |   └── Main.qunit.ts     // - QUnit test for the Main controller
-|   ├── unitTests.qunit.html  // the QUnit testsuite html page
 |   └── unitTests.qunit.ts    // the QUnit testsuite
+├── Test.qunit.html           // the generic test page
 ├── testsuite.qunit.html      // the general testsuite html page
 └── testsuite.qunit.ts        // the general testsuite
 ```

 The entry point of the test code is the `testsuite.qunit.html` which loads the `testsuite.qunit.ts`.
-Here the QUnit testsuite `unit/unitTest.qunit.html` and the OPA5 testsuite `integration/opaTests.qunit.html` are registered.
-The QUnit testsuite registers all QUnit test in the `unit/unitTest.qunit.ts` and the OPA5 testsuite in the `integration/opaTests.qunit.ts`.
+Here the QUnit testsuite `unit/unitTest.qunit.ts` and the OPA5 testsuite `integration/opaTests.qunit.ts` are registered.
+These testsuites register all QUnit tests in the `unit/unitTest.qunit.ts` and all OPA5 tests in the `integration/opaTests.qunit.ts`.

 To make TypeScript aware about the additional module paths for the `unit` and the `integration` test code, we need to extend the paths information of the `tsconfig.json` with the following entries: